Vietnam.vn - Nền tảng quảng bá Việt Nam

 3.jpg

-Mr. Dai’s father was the one who sought to “learn” from neighboring weaving villages and invented the loom, creating a unique weaving technique for Nam Cao village, instead of just providing raw materials such as silk and linen as before.
-After many upgrades, the looms now have motors and run semi-automatically, helping to increase productivity as well as reduce the hardship for weavers.
-Nam Cao’s fabrics have been exported to France and Europe, now to Thailand and Laos, and are focusing on exploiting the domestic market, putting them into fashion designs and daily-use products to serve Vietnamese consumers.
+Mr. Dai's father was the one who sought to "learn" from neighboring weaving villages and invented the loom, creating a unique weaving technique for Nam Cao village, instead of just providing raw materials like silk and linen as before.
+Through many upgrades, the looms now have motors and run semi-automatically, helping to increase productivity as well as reduce the hardship for weavers.
+Nam Cao's fabrics have been exported to France and Europe, now to Thailand and Laos, and are focusing on exploiting the domestic market, putting them into fashion designs and daily-use products to serve Vietnamese consumers.

 4.jpg

 Both originate from silk fibers, but linen has its own unique characteristics compared to silk.
-While silk is soft, smooth and can be mass-produced by machine, linen is rougher and can only be produced by hand.
+While silk is soft, smooth and can be mass-produced by machines, linen is rougher and can only be produced by hand.
 Linen is porous because the fibers are hand-drawn, so it will be warm in winter, cool in summer, easy to wash and dry quickly.
 Linen does not look attractive at first, but the more it comes into contact with the body, the softer and shinier it becomes.
 In addition to its applications in fashion, linen also has medical effects such as antibacterial and fire resistance thanks to the natural properties of silkworms.
-Linen is increasingly valuable, because it has become a valuable material that the sustainable fashion industry is looking for.
+Linen is increasingly valuable, because it has become a precious material that the sustainable fashion industry is looking for.

 Heritage Magazine